Ponte348/AdventOfCode/README.md

 If I don't have anything it's because it was just a logical solution with a specific strategy.

 - **2021**
-  Started in 2023, will get back to it when I have time.
+  Started in 2023, reached day12.

 - **2022**
   Got to day 8, will get further in the future.